Sakshi07-M/Devops-Python-ToDo-App/README.md

 ### **Phase 1: Initial Setup and Deployment**

 **Step 1: Launch EC2 (Ubuntu 22.04):**
-NOTE: Can use local ubuntu machine created using virtualbox.
+NOTE: You can use local ubuntu machine created using virtualbox.

 - Provision an EC2 instance on AWS with Ubuntu 22.04.
 - Connect to the instance using SSH.